Top Performing Remote Workers Wield ‘Double-Edged Sword’

 As many in the country’s workforce are beginning to embrace more remote work and supervisors are recalibrating their management styles, these findings could be key to helping organizations and workers chart a better future.

 “You really have to be cognizant of the pressures and tendencies toward workaholism for conscientious employees,” Ganster said.
-“You need to take more care monitoring hours works, setting boundaries, setting norms, modeling behavior and so forth.”
+“You need to take more care monitoring work hours, setting boundaries, setting norms, modeling behavior and so forth.”